GCW48/cs386-a1/Deliverables/deliverable2.md

 The minimal viable product should have an art style, the core mechanics (jumping and moving), and systems (stealth/dress up system). <br>

 ## art style:
-The artstyle should be congruent with the fearful fear of the enviorment.
+The artstyle should be congruent with the fear of the enviorment.

 validation: After playtests ask the playtester what words they would use to describe the enviorment.
 After, ask what they thought of particular assets.